AspireToCodeBetter/BeerWiki/Article Structure.md

 - Ways to organize a party and socialize using a Beer theme
 - Pictures of the Beer
 - Special events of the Beer
+- Calorific Value of the Beer
+- Advantage of the Beer
+- Harmful effects of the beer